reideast/vivus/readme.md

-## vuvus.js Modified to execute a callback once per path, on that path after it has been drawn
+## vuvus.js Modified

+Can execute a callback once per path after it has been drawn.
+Callback is provided in the constructor options object as "finalAnimation".
+It is a function that has a single argument, the current path's DOM object.

 # vivus.js